pyladiesams/workshoptopic-mmmYYYY/README.md

-# An introduction in { YOUR TOPIC } with { LIBARY YOU USE }
+# An introduction to { YOUR TOPIC } with { LIBRARY YOU USE }
-### Level: Beginner - Advanged beginner
+### Level: Beginner or Advanced
-### Presentation: (where your audience can find the presentations)
+### Presentation: (where your audience can find the presentation)

 ## Project description
-Describe why your introduction in this topic is important and what you want to teach your audience
+Describe why your introduction to this topic is important and what you want to teach to your audience

 ## Preparations: